MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 2. Classic Muscle Cars as Daily Drivers vs. Hellcat (completed)
 3. Big-Block Alternatives to Common Muscle Cars (50% complete)

 Current completion status: The Mercury Cyclone article is now 100% complete with research, analysis, external link collection, detailed outline, draft, and final article created and stored in GitHub.
 The Hellcat comparison article is also 100% complete with research, analysis, detailed outline, external links and draft finished.
-The Big-Block Alternatives article is approximately 50% complete with analysis, research, external link collection, and outline finished - article drafting is the next step.
+The Big-Block Alternatives article is now 50% complete with the research phase, analysis, detailed outline, and external link collection finished.
+The next steps are to begin drafting the article based on the completed research materials.

 ### Mercury Cyclone Article Status